rbroc/eucomm-twitter/README.md

-# Dynamic topic modeling of EU-related communication
+# A data-driven analysis of the European Commission’s Twitter communication

 ### Brief description